myr-onl/selenium-e2e-tests/README.md

 ### Step 2: Open the Processed File in Selenium IDE

-1. Install the Selenium IDE extension for Chrome.
+1. Install the Selenium IDE extension in your web browser.
-2. Open Selenium IDE in Chrome.
+2. Open Selenium IDE from your browser extension menu.
 3. Click "Open an existing project".
 4. Navigate to and select the processed file from your site directory:
-   `sites/[siteName]/AspenDiscovery.processed.side`.
+   `sites/[siteName]/aspen-suite.[siteName].side`.

 **Important:** Always open the processed file in your site directory, not the original file in the `test-templates` directory.
 The original file contains variables that need to be replaced before running the tests.